DigitalGrinnell/pod-cop/README.md

 ## Cloning This Repository

-It's assumed that **Pod-Cop** will reside on your host in a directory named `Stacks` under your home directory.
+It is suggested/assumed that **Pod-Cop** will reside on your host in a directory named `Stacks` under your home directory.
 So, to clone this repo it's recommended that you do the following:

 ```
 mkdir ~/Stacks